Tomato potato psyllid interstate quarantine requirements

 Plants and plant products are restricted entry into states and territories from Victoria based upon whether they are a ‘host’ of tomato potato psyllid (TPP) or a ‘carrier’ of TPP.
 Hosts of TPP are any plant and plant material from the plant families Convolvulaceae or Solanaceae.

-Tables 1 – 7 provide more detailed information on produce types and available market access requirements.
-Industry is encouraged to check these tables regularly as Agriculture Victoria develops new arrangement or updates those already in place.
+Tables 1 to 7 provide more detailed information on produce types and available market access requirements.
+Industry is encouraged to check these tables regularly as Agriculture Victoria develops new arrangements or updates those already in place.

 Note that plant classifications differ between jurisdictions, with the largest differences observed for Queensland.